mcv-m6-video/mcv-c6-2024-team5/W4/README.md

 The sequence parameter should be the path to the sequence that will be used for the multi-camera tracking.
 The od_model parameter should be the path to the object detection model that will be used for the multi-camera tracking.
 The feature_model parameter should be the path to the feature extraction model that will be used for the multi-camera tracking.

+The results of the tracking will be stored in each of the camera folders in the sequence folder with the name 'camera_name_eval.txt'.